juxtapos/Rain/README.md

 **TO BE DONE:**

-* parameter to gettext, ngettext, getmedia to force a language
+* parameter to gettext, ngettext to force a language

 # Documentation